Saransh-cpp/Saransh-cpp.github.io/_pages/experiences.md

 ###### Dr. Jim Pivarski (Princeton University)
 ###### January 2024 - August 2024 | Geneva, Switzerland

-- Thesis titled "Computational upgrades to the high energy physics data analysis pipeline for future LHC/HL-LHC runs."
+- Thesis titled "Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs."
+- Added autodiff (JAX) support to Python-based HEP ecosystem, and distributed (Dask) and symbolic (SymPy) computing support to vector manipulations.
-- Enabled auto-diff in Scikit-HEP; migrated Coffea’s vector algebra backend; implemented non-uniform rebinning (UHI) in boost-histogram; developed a symbolic backend for Vector; prepared Vector for HL-LHC upgrades; developed a new package for histogramming on CUDA.
+- Implemented non-uniform rebinning for [boost-histogram](https://boost-histogram.readthedocs.io/en/latest/) and developed a new package for [histograms on CUDA](https://cuda-histogram.readthedocs.io/en/latest/).
+Migrated the vector manipulation backend of the analysis framework ([Coffea](https://github.com/CoffeaTeam/coffea)) used at Fermilab and CMS.

 ---